ergoplatform/ergodocs/docs/node/sigs.md

 }
 ```

-and sending signed (but invalid) transaction to Alice (he can send hints generated on the next step instead).
+And sending signed (but invalid) transactions to Alice (he can send hints generated on the next step instead).

-Now Alice is extracting commitment from Bob and Carol from the transaction, by sending a request to /script/extractHints like:
+Now Alice is extracting a commitment from Bob and Carol from the transaction by sending a request to /script/extractHints like:

 ```
 {